“Mr. Malmquist, I’m Inspector Melynchuk. I believe you’ve already met Sergeant Fink and Algernon.”

 “Hey, do you want some acid?
 I can get you some of that too,” said Gunther.

 “No, thanks.
 I’m not ready to fry yet in these new surroundings.”

 “Shhh!
 The synthesizer part is starting.
 Turn it up, Delilah.”
 They listened to “On the Run” from the Pink Floyd album in rapt silence, followed by the ticking clocks and the bells and gongs at the beginning of “Time.”
 When the singing started, she turned the volume back down.
 “I want to put the black light on now.”

 “I’m outta here!
 You know what’s going to happen next, don’t you,” said Gunther.

 He whispered something in Malmquist’s ear.

-Delilah flipped the switch on the fluorescent black light.
-As the purple tube came to life, the posters exploded into bright neon, as if electrically connected to the lamp.
+Delilah flipped on the fluorescent black light.
+As the purple tube came to life, the posters exploded into bright neon, as if plugged into an electrical outlet.
 Her halter top shown brilliant white as well, as did her teeth.
-Her skin and Malmquist’s own skin took on a dark dusty sheen.
+Hers and Malmquist’s skin took on a dark dusty sheen.

 “I’m going.
 See you next week.”

 “I had one of these black lights when I was a teenager too,” said Malmquist.
 “Wow, those ornaments up there shine just like planets in a night sky.”